-The founder of Oldsmobile, Ransom Eli Olds was born on this day in 1864 in Geneva, Ohio.
-He founded the Olds Motor Vehicle Company in Lansing, Michigan, on August 21, 1897.
-In 1899 the company was bought by Samuel L. Smith, a copper and lumber business man.
-He renamed the company Olds Motor Works and moved it from Lansing to Detroit.
+Ransom Eli Olds, the founder of Oldsmobile, was born on this day in 1864 in Geneva, Ohio.
+He originally found the Olds Motor Vehicle Company in Lansing, Michigan, on August 21, 1897.
+In 1899 Samuel L. Smith, a copper and lumber business man, bought the company.
+He renamed it Olds Motor Works and moved it from Lansing to Detroit.
 Smith, as President, kept Olds on the team as vice president and general manager.
-By 1901 Olds had produced 11 prototype vehicles, at least one was gasoline, one was electric and one was steam.
+By 1901 Olds produced 11 prototype vehicles, at least one powered by gasoline, one by electricity and one by steam.
 Unfortunately, a March 1901 fire burned the factory to the ground.
-The story goes that a single Curved Dash Runabout prototype was saved from the flames, which is why it was put into production.
+The story goes that a single Curved Dash Runabout prototype emerged from the flames, leading to its production.
 However, more than 300 orders for the cars had been placed before the fire broke out.

-The Curved Dash Oldsmobile sold for about $650 when it was new, equal to close to $18,500 today.
+The Curved Dash Oldsmobile sold for about $650 when new, equal to around $18,500 today.
 About 600 were sold in 1901, around 3,000 in 1902 and at upwards of 4,000 in 1904.
 This vehicle, not the Model T, was America’s first first mass-produced, low-priced automobile.
-Olds is credited as being the first person to use an assembly line for automobile production, while Ford developed the moving assembly line.
+Olds is even credited as being the first person to use an assembly line for automobile production, while Ford developed the moving assembly line.

-In 1905 Olds left his former company and established REO Motor Car Company, also in Lansing, Michigan.
-Olds held 52 percent of the stock and the was president and general manager of the company.
+In 1905 Olds left the company to establish REO Motor Car Company, also in Lansing, Michigan.
+Olds held 52 percent of the stock and acted as president and general manager of REO.
 To ensure a reliable chain of supply, he organized a number of subsidiaries, including National Coil Company, the Michigan Screw Company, and the Atlas Drop Forge Company.
-Olds himself passed away on August 26, 1950 in Lansing, Michigan.
+Olds passed away on August 26, 1950 in Lansing, Michigan.